DINESH18032004/command-line-arguments-to-count-word/README.md

 ## PROGRAM:
 ```
 Python program for getting the word count from the contents of a file using command line arguments.
-Developed by: Dinesh kumar r
+Developed by: DINESH KUMAR R
 RegisterNumber: 212222110010

 import sys